Lumavate-Team/documentation/WIDGETS.rst

 Widgets
 -------

-A Widget is a reusable web application component that can consist of one to many pages.
-It is a reusable web component that can be utilized across multiple Lumavate Experiences.
-For example, a “Locator” is a standard Widget.
-It provides location services and can be used in multiple Experiences.
+A widget is a reusable web application component that can consist of one or more pages.
+It can be utilized across multiple Lumavate :ref: 'experiences'.
+For example, “Locator” is a standard widget.
+It provides a location service to its experiences.

 Implementing API Endpoints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any widget developed for Lumavate must implement two key API endpoints, **Discover** and **Render**.
+Any widget developed for Lumavate must implement two key API endpoints, :ref: '**Discover**' and :ref: '**Render**'.
-Each endpoint will contain dynamic parts that correspond to both the type of widget uploaded (denoted as widget_type), along with the logical location of the widget(denoted as integration_cloud).
+Each endpoint will contain dynamic parts that correspond to both the type of widget uploaded (denoted as widget_type), along with the logical location of the widget (denoted as integration_cloud).
 Both of these URI parts are in the form of a string & should be handled dynamically.

 Required Endpoints
 ^^^^^^^^^^^^^^^^^^

-All widgets require the following API Endpoints:
+All widgets require the following API endpoints:

 1. DISCOVER